tractr/traxion/packages/hapify-generate-config/README.md

 ];
 ```

-It add the a `extends` array property that specify other hapify templates
+It adds the `extends` array property that specifies other hapify templates
 packages, concat theirs configurations, and copy all the files needed to the
 current `hapify` folder.
 In order to generate all these steps you only need to
 start the following command: